griffinbank/rules_clojure/README.md

   - Builds set the file modification time to current time.
 This is because clojure.lang.RT looks at file modification times when deciding whether to load a .clj or .class file.
 Setting the file modification time to the epoch for .class files would mean that if a source .clj is on the classpath with a non-zero modification time, it would always take precedence over an AOT .class file
   - there isn't a public API to reset the ID clojure uses for naming anonymous functions, which means anonymous AOT function names are non-deterministic
 - When using gen-deps, I haven't found a way to identify :provided dependencies.
 Those have to be added by hand for now
 - Do not use `user.clj`.
-If there is a user.clj at the root of your classpath, it will be loaded every time a new Clojure runtime is created.
+If there is a user.clj at the root of your classpath, it will be loaded every time a new Clojure runtime is created, which can be many times during an AOT job.
 Additionally, dependencies in the user.clj are invisible to `gen-build`

 # Thanks